Jubatian/rrpge-spec/specs/acc_arch.rst

   layer from a Video memory area, this area may hold overlaid low bit depth images not affecting the display.

-- The Scaled blitter combined with appropriate partitioning setting may be utilized for simple texture blitting for three dimensional scenes.
+- The Scaled blitter may be utilized for simple texture blitting for three dimensional scenes.

 - Reindexing by destination with an appropriate color remapping table may be utilized for alpha blending without needing to split up the display into